SEBRP/glua_style_guidelines/README.md

-# CFC Glua Style Guidelines
+# Glua Style Guidelines

-The official CFC approved Glua styling guidelines as used on most of our repositories.
+The official SEBRP Glua styling guidelines as used on most of our repositories and other work.

+This if forked from CFC Servers (https://github.com/CFC-Servers) but edited because we want some things slightly different.

 # Glossary
  - [**Tooling**](#tooling)